Quality of Life in Out-of-Home Care

 Children in Foster Care

-If a parent is unavailable or their whereabouts are currently unknown and the religious preferences of the parents have not been previously made known, the child may voluntarily participate in the religious activities of the out-of-home caregiver as long as those activities do not endanger the child’s health and safety.
+If a parent is unavailable or their whereabouts is currently unknown and the religious preferences of the parents have not been previously made known, the child may voluntarily participate in the religious activities of the out-of-home caregiver if the child elects to do so as long as those activities do not endanger the child's health and safety.
+A caregiver cannot require that a child or youth placed with them to practice the caregiver’s religion or participate in religious activities.

 Out-of-Home Caregivers